The Framework: A Universe That Never Closes

 Within this framework, singularity has no natural place.
 Absolute closure cannot occur if coherence only ever deepens asymptotically.

 XI.
-Moksha: Unbounded Recognition
+Moksha: Recognition within the weave

-The timeless substrate is already infinite — pure possibility without limit, the ethereal ground from which every anchor arises and to which every anchor belongs.
+The timeless substrate is already infinite — pure possibility without limit, the ground from which every anchor arises and to which every anchor belongs.

 aJasmineWeaver — developed in conversation with Claude, ChatGPT, Grok, and DeepSeek, March 2026